MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 You can use this new menu to:

-- Open a guide to work with
+- Open a guide or create a new guide

 - Make a call to a remote expert